Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

-More recent alternatives like CRLSets {{CRLSets}}, CRLite {{CRLite}}, and Clubcards {{Clubcards}} provide fail-closed revocation checks to clients, but are unstandardized, rely on trusting the server operator (who is typically a client vendor, rather than a CA) and offer limited transparency properties.
+More recent alternatives like CRLSets {{CRLSets}}, CRLite {{CRLite}}, and Clubcards {{Clubcards}} provide fail-closed revocation checks to clients, but are unstandardized, rely on trusting the server operator (who is typically a client software vendor, rather than a CA) and offer limited transparency properties.

 This motivates a need for a new system of publishing certificates that's resistant to collusion and dramatically more efficient to operate, and a need